John Urho Kemp

-John Urho Kemp (June 18, 1942 California, USA – January 31, 2010) also known as "Crystal John" or "Cosmic John", was an American outsider artist, "a metaphysical researcher", and a vegan.
+John Urho Kemp (June 18, 1942 California, United States – January 31, 2010) also known as "Crystal John" or "Cosmic John", was an American outsider artist, "a metaphysical researcher", and a vegan.
 His main artistic output consisted of "offerings", photocopied leaflets presenting formulas, drawings, mandalas, magic cubes and verses based on Kemp's ideas of godhood, spirituality and metaphysics.
 He distributed these leaflets to everyone interested.
 In addition to the leaflets, he also produced similarly themed original pieces of art for his personal use.
 Kemp began producing these works probably in the late 1970s.
-During his lifetime he did not receive much recognition as an artist, however in the years following his death there has been renewed interest in his work.
+During his lifetime he did not receive much recognition as an artist; however, in the years following his death there has been renewed interest in his work.
 His works are circulated mostly in Art Brut circles.

 Life

-Not much is known about John Urho Kemp’s life, and the majority of the biographical information extant is sourced from a résumé found posthumously at his estate.
+Not much is known about John Urho Kemp's life, and the majority of the biographical information extant is sourced from a résumé found posthumously at his estate.
 John Kemp was born on June 18, 1942 in California to a civil engineer Urho Kemp and a housewife Roberta Kemp.
 He was their only child.
 His father, Urho, was raised in a Finnish immigrant community and his mother, Roberta, came from a long line of California settlers.
 According to his resume, John Urho was a mathematically gifted student, graduating in 1959 from Berkeley High School as one of the honor students in calculus.
 After graduation, he enrolled at the University of Berkeley in California.
 In 1965, he obtained a bachelor's degree in chemical and biochemical engineering.
 Kemp worked as a chemical engineer for almost two years for Union Oil Company's Rodeo refinery.
 He resigned from his position to study Scientology in England and Los Angeles until 1971, graduating from a Clearing course in 1969.
 After his money was used on Scientological fees, he became an ex-member.
 Between 1972 and 1980, Kemp ran an antique store in Los Angeles.

 He was interested in metaphysical philosophy all of his life, studying new age and esoteric philosophies.
 Kemp attended Manly P. Hall lectures at the Philosophical Research Society during the early 1980s and traveled around the world to witness solar eclipses.
-He was also interested in the properties of healing crystals and was a frequent patron at the Marin hot springs in northern California, During his lifetime, Kemp was also a member of Institute of Divine Metaphysical Research.
+He was also interested in the properties of healing crystals and was a frequent patron at the Marin hot springs in Northern California, During his lifetime, Kemp was also a member of Institute of Divine Metaphysical Research.

 Kemp died on January 31, 2010.
 While his apartment was being cleaned after his death, a trove of his works were discovered there.
 San Francisco based artist Aram Muksian saved these materials and created an online archive which has sparked newfound interest in John Urho Kemp's work.